BSResearch/hynet/README.md

 ## Installation

--Clone this repository.
+1. Clone this repository.
--Install dependencies using environment.yml .
+2. Install dependencies using environment.yml .

 ## 3D Shape Segmentation
 Run the related bash script from ./scripts for the following tasks.
 Example: